bcgov/ols-geocoder/BCAddressExchangeSchema.md

 - Addresses of buildings assigned single or multiple civic numbers
 - Addresses that have no civic number (landmark or non-civic addresses)
 - Addresses of buildings with multiple units
+- Addresses of buildings with special entrances (e.g., entrance pavillion, emergency access)
 - Addresses of complexes that contain multiple buildings
 - Addresses of buildings that contain sub-buildings (e.g., floors, wards, wings)

-An address can have rooftop, front door, parcel, vehicle access, and other locations.
+An address can have site and vehicle access locations.
 Units within buildings and buildings within complexes can have their own rooftop and vehicle access locations (e.g., townhouse units within a complex, buildings within a campus).

-Buildings, complexes, outdoor areas, and any other site that can be assigned an address can also have its own footprint.
+Buildings, complexes, outdoor areas, and any other site that can be assigned an address may also have its own footprint.

 In all examples, attributes that are null are not shown.
 The full address exchange schema is the last section in this document.
 References such as (aReal), (aMultiPolygon), and (aPolygon) represent an arbitrary value that conforms to the named type (e.g., Real, Multipolygon, Polygon)

 ## Example 1 - A house with a single civic number and no units
-37 Olympia Ave, Victoria, BC
+37 Olympia Ave, Victoria, BCa

 Field | Value
 -----: | ------